Dr Matt Lyons provides an early assessment of the economic impact of the 2022 Birmingham Commonwealth Games.

 Figure 2 shows the economic impact by industrial sector.
 As might be expected the most significantly impacted sectors are those that saw the impact of the demand shock (dark blue).
 Visitors spend on hotel stays, eating out, tickets to the Games, local retail, and transport.
 This analysis does not account for the free bus shuttles available for ticket holders.
 Beyond this, we can see the supply chain impacts of other interrelated sectors needed to support these activities.

-Figure 3 shows a breakdown of the 4,678 new FTE jobs created in scenario 1 by occupation.
-The most impacted occupations are 92: Elementary Administration and Service Occupations (1,320 jobs FTE), 52: Textiles, Printing, and other Skilled Trades (440 jobs FTE), and 71: Sales Occupations (423 jobs FTE).
-A considerable number of those facilitating the games are volunteers who are not separated in this analysis.
+Figure 3 shows a breakdown of the new employment created in the West Midlands under scenario 3 by occupation.
+The most impacted occupations are 92: Elementary Administration and Service Occupations, 52: Textiles, Printing and other Skilled Trades and 71: Sales Occupations.

 The extent to which Birmingham 2022 will provide economic benefits to the region and wider UK will be followed with great interest from regional and national policymakers considering hosting future events such as Eurovision 2023.